-WordPress.org is a great platform for beginners who want total control over your website's feel and look, and you will be able to install any themes you like and any plugins you like compared to WordPress.com where you will be limited to what the platform offers.
+WordPress.org is an excellent platform for beginners who want total control over your website’s feel and look, and you will be able to install any themes you like and any plugins you like compared to WordPress.com where you will be limited to what the platform offers.

 Since WordPress.org is 100% free software, you will only need good reliable hosting such as Bluehost, which WordPress.org also recommends as the best hosting for bloggers.

 If WordPress.org vs WordPress.com is a bit confusing, we recommend reading the quick guide to help you better understand which one is right for you and your new blog.

 WordPress.com is a bit different than WordPress.org in that you don’t need hosting; you sign up for a free or premium plan, install any recommended themes and start blogging.

 This is very simple for non-technical people who don’t want to look for hosting or install any software.

 WordPress.com will offer you a great solution so you can start writing your blog in under 2 minutes; with the introduction of Gutenberg, the front page editing page builder, it’s now super easy to get started on your journey into the world of blogging.